 Warren Buffett and High-Yield Dividend Stocks

 As the greatest investor of all time, it’s no surprise to know that investors want to emulate Warren Buffett.
-Even though Berkshire Hathaway (NYSE:BRK.B) does not pay an annual dividend, Buffet isn’t shy about his love of investing in dividend-yielding stock, which is why many investors want a peek inside Warren Buffett’s top 10 high-dividend-paying stocks of all time.
+Even though Berkshire Hathaway (NYSE:BRK.B) does not pay an annual dividend, Buffett isn’t shy about his love of investing in dividend-yielding stock, which is why many investors want a peek inside Warren Buffett’s top 10 high-dividend-paying stocks of all time.

 You don’t amass a $60.0-billion fortune as an investor by mistake.
 As the third-wealthiest person on the planet, Warren Buffett’s Berkshire Hathaway stock has, over the last 51 years, grown from a per-book share value of $19.00 to $155,501.
 That’s a staggering compound annual growth rate of 19.2%.
 (Source: “Letter to Shareholders,” Berkshire Hathaway, February 27, 2016.)

 How does the “Oracle of Omaha” do it?
-“My wealth has come from a combination of living in America, some lucky genes, and compound interest,” Buffet said.
+“My wealth has come from a combination of living in America, some lucky genes, and compound interest,” Buffett said.
 “My luck was accentuated by my living in a market system that rewards those who can detect the mispricing of securities with sums reaching into the billions.”
 (Source: “My philanthropic pledge,” Fortune, June 16, 2010.)

 What does that look like to ordinary investors?
-Buffet invests in shareholder-friendly companies, with strong competitive advantages that are undervalued.
+Buffett invests in shareholder-friendly companies, with strong competitive advantages that are undervalued.
 In a nutshell, Buffett buys good stocks at the right time, reinvests the dividends, and sticks with them for as long as they remain good companies.

 It sounds simple, but it isn’t; if it was, everyone would be doing it.
 That said, you can emulate Warren Buffett and take advantage of the same kind of well-run, high-dividend-yielding stocks and compound interest that he does.

 Warren Buffet’s portfolio consists of 44 publicly traded companies.
 The vast majority of them (32) provide dividends, a number of which provide annual dividends in excess of four percent.
 Below is a list of the 10 highest-paying dividend stocks in Warren Buffet’s portfolio.
 (Source: “Form 13-F Information Table,” U.S. Securities and Exchange Commission, last accessed September 16, 2016.)